Credentialing Services

 Privileges are another important aspect of the credentialing process, which must be fully understood to avoid future contract disputes and litigation.

 When your healthcare facility assesses a provider’s eligibility and gives them a credential, it also gives them certain privileges.
-Based on your evaluation of a provider’s licensure and performance, your healthcare facility authorizes that provider to perform a limited and clearly defined set of patient care services.
+Based on your evaluation of a healthcare provider’s licensure and performance, your healthcare facility authorizes that provider to perform a limited and clearly defined set of patient care services.
+These patient care services are often described as the provider’s privileges.

 The privileges you grant are dependent on your healthcare facility’s equipment, qualified staff, financial resources, and other factors.
 Privileges must only include services that can be performed within your healthcare facility.
 For example, you may hire a provider who is fully licensed to perform heart surgery, but if your facility lacks the capacity to support that privilege, you cannot include heart surgery as one of their authorized patient care services.